shiyisteezin/shiyisteezin/README.md

 - 📊 My main interests are languages, AI, and data.
 - 📪 I have created a [profile](https://github.com/shiyissss) to host side projects created with relevant technologies.
 - 🌱 I’m also learning different cloud platforms (mainly focused on AWS and GCP).
 - 💌 Questions?
-Write me an email at shiyis3447@gmail.com.
+Write me an email at shiyis@brandeis.edu.

 <!---
 shiyis/shiyis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.